Ravindrababu87/LTTS291513/README.md

-3_Implementation | Complete code and documentation about the project 4_Test_plan      | Documents with test plans and procedures 5_Report         | Details about project and evaluation
+3_Implementation | Complete code and documentation about the project 4_Test_plan      | Documents with test plans and procedures 5_Report         | Details about project and evaluation 6_Images_and_videos | The images and digital data represnting about the project